fabiuslongo/ad-caspar/README.md

 ['In_IN', 'Become_VBD', 'Barack_NNP_Obama_NNP', 'Of_IN', 'President_NN', 'United_NNP_States_NNP', 'N2009_CD']
 Barack Obama became the president of United States in 2009.

-1  clauses in Lower Knowledge Base
+1  clauses in Low Knowledge Base
 ```

 ### Querying the bot

-In the following picture is shown two different kind of query with wh-questions:
+In the following picture are shown two different kind of query with wh-questions:

 ![Image 3](https://github.com/fabiuslongo/ad-caspar/blob/master/images/query1.JPG)